 You don’t want to compensate for anything by using keywords.
 Remember, keywords are there to help direct the recruiter’s eyes and the algorithm behind the ATS’ brain.
 That’s all.

-When making your resume using SEO, you need to focus on:
+Taking SEO into consideration when making your resume, you’ll need to focus on:

 Before we move on and see how to translate these principles effectively, there is one other important aspect we need to take into consideration.